-Calculators: You may find using a graphing calculator helpful.
+Calculators: A calculator is not required for this course, but you may find using a graphing calculator helpful.
 However, be careful how you use it.
 Many students become dependant on their calculators, and wind up being unable to do anything without them.
 In this course, no calculators will be allowed on exams.